BlackIkeEagle/muttvcardsearch/README.md

 If you like to have your data cached locally use *--create-local-cache* as the first and only option.
 This will download all your contacts into ~/.config/qvcardsearch/cache.dat which is a simple textfile containing your vcards.
-A new search should then search the local cache first and if your query does not return any data if will search the server.
+A new search should then search the local cache first and if your query does not return any data it will search the server.

 NOTICE
 ------------